awkay/om-tutorial/README.md

 Basically, you must use a "default" database format of Om, which basically means a normalized one where anything with an Ident has been stuffed into root-level tables.
 The parsing helpers assume that the rest of your app state will follow the UI tree structure.

+The parsing is fine if you want to use the special keyword `:missing` in place of data that will be demand loaded later.
+The join processing code will naturally stop at such places when looking for local data.

 ### Separating UI-concern data from Persistent data